CESNET/eduroam-monitor/ipsec_ping/README.md

 # ipsec-ping

 A tool to draw simple graphs of IPsec reliability.
-The tool heavily depends on our configuration data stored in LDAP, we doubt about portability into other NREN.
+The tool heavily depends on our configuration data stored in LDAP, we doubt about portability into other NRENs.

 ![example ipsec-ping output](https://github.com/CESNET/eduroam-monitor/blob/master/ipsec_ping/docs/example.png?raw=true)

-On IPsec endpoint (NREN level RADIUS server) is periodically executed script [eduroam_ping.sh]() which reads existing SA (by using `setkey -DP`) and ping to all its peers.
-The output of `ping` command is feed into `logger` with `local5.info` priority.
+IPsec endpoint (NREN level RADIUS server) periodically executes script [eduroam_ping.sh]() which reads existing SA (by using `setkey -DP`) and pings to all its peers.
+The output of `ping` command is fed into `logger` with priority `local5.info`.

 Logs are transported by `syslog-ng` to another host for processing: